-But we all know that contact center industry can be somewhat tumultuous and unpredictable at times.
+But we all know that the contact center industry can be somewhat tumultuous and unpredictable at times.
 And so, in order to survive, you need to pay close attention to the recent trends in this industry.
-And the best way to so is to look at some insightful statistics.
+And the best way to do so is to look at some insightful statistics.

-These statistics will not only help you understand the recent trends in every aspect of the industry, analyzing and evaluating which, you can have an idea about the future strategy of your contact centers.
+These statistics will not only help you understand the recent trends in every aspect of the industry, analyzing and evaluating which, but you can also have an idea about the future strategy of your contact centers.

 In this blog, we bring you 25 important stats that will shed some light on 6 different aspects of the contact center industry.
 We have also included our own opinion based on these stats.
 We hope that you will find these helpful.

 1) With 60% often/always paying more for a better experience, customer experience is a high priority for consumers even in a negative economy.
 (Source: Harris Interactive)